BenjiBoy13/mgo-learning-go/Chp3 - Composite Types/1 - Arrays.md

 var x[2][3]int
 ```

-THe built in function `len` takes an array and returns it's length.
+The built-in function `len` takes an array and returns its length.

 ```go
 var x int[3]
 fmt.Println(len(x)) // 3
 ```
-## Restrictions and reason of existance
+## Restrictions and reason of existence

 The reason why arrays are rarely used in Go is because of the following rules; Yet arrays are an important part of Go because they are used as a backing store for `slices` which is one of the most useful features of the language.